 This diabetes panel includes important tests usually prescribed for anyone living with Type 1 or Type 2 diabetes.
 It includes A1c, CMP, Urinialysis, Insulin, and Glucose Tolerance Test (GTT).

 This panel includes important tests usually prescribed for anyone living with Type 1 or Type 2 diabetes.
-It includes A1c, CMP, Urinalysis, Insulin and Glucose Tolerance Test (GTT).
+It includes A1c, CMP, Urinalysis, Insulin and Glucose Tolerance Test (GTT)- 2 samples.

 Diabetes is a group of diseases that result in blood sugar (glucose) levels that are too high.